PERQ

 The PERQ, also referred to as the Three Rivers PERQ or ICL PERQ, is a pioneering workstation computer produced in the late 1970s through the early 1980s.
 It is the first commercially produced personal workstation with a graphical user interface (GUI).
 The design of the PERQ was heavily influenced by the original workstation computer, the Xerox Alto, which was never commercially produced.
 The workstation was conceived by six former Carnegie Mellon University alumni and employees: Brian S. Rosen, James R. Teter, William H. Broadley, J. Stanley Kriz, Raj Reddy and Paul G. Newbury, who formed the startup Three Rivers Computer Corporation (3RCC) in 1974.

 The name "PERQ" was chosen both as an acronym of "Pascal Engine that Runs Quicker," and to evoke the word perquisite commonly called a perk, that is an additional employee benefit.

 In June 1979, the company took its very first order from the UK's Rutherford Appleton Laboratory and the computer was officially launched in August 1979 at SIGGRAPH in Chicago.
-3RCC later entered into a relationship with the British computer company International Computers Limited (ICL) in 1981 for European distribution, and later co-development and manufacturing, as a result of interest from the UK Science Research Council (later, the Science and Engineering Research Council).
+3RCC later entered into a relationship with the British computer company International Computers Limited (ICL) in 1981 for European distribution, and later co-development and manufacturing, obtaining "exclusive marketing rights in Europe, Africa, Australasia and other areas throughout the world" as a result of interest from the UK Science Research Council (later, the Science and Engineering Research Council).

 The PERQ was used in a number of academic research projects in the UK during the 1980s.
 3RCC was renamed PERQ System Corporation in 1984.
 It went out of business in 1986, largely due to competition from other workstation manufacturers such as Sun Microsystems, Apollo Computer and Silicon Graphics.

 Brian Rosen, one of the founders of 3RCC, also worked at Xerox PARC on the Dolphin workstation.

 Hardware

+The hardware strategy for the PERQ, as formulated by ICL at an early stage in the company's involvement with Three Rivers, involved three generations of PERQ product consisting of the original Three Rivers design, a revised, cost-reduced and standardised design for possible manufacture in the UK, and an ICL-influenced design with "true 32-bit processor".
+These broadly coincided with the eventual product iterations, albeit with the 32-bit processor initially being left unspecified and only later settling on a particular processor architecture.